grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ## Rules

 ### Article XXX - Block Producer Role
-From an infinite pool of candidates, the top twenty one Block Producers determined by a EOS Token Holder vote of staked tokens, shall execute code that creates an operating system-like construct based on accounts, authentication, automated contracts, databases, asynchronous communication, and scheduling, across many CPU cores or clusters, resulting in a feeless scalable decentralized blockchain architecture upon which applications and their services can be built.
+From an infinite pool of candidates, the top twenty one Block Producers determined by an EOS Token Holder vote of staked tokens, shall execute code that creates an operating system-like construct based on accounts, authentication, automated contracts, databases, asynchronous communication, and scheduling, across many CPU cores or clusters, resulting in a feeless scalable decentralized blockchain architecture upon which applications and their services can be built.

 ### Article XXX - Open Source Software
 Block Producers shall only execute code that is offered under an open source software license.